alanwsmith/doc-write-image-loader/CHANELOG.md

 --------------

 - Added note on versioning checkout procedures to the README.
-- Added major/minor version number back to file name `-0-4-x.js`.
-Decided that it'll help deployment versioning.
+- Created the first in a series of version specific directories to ease deployment.

 Version: 0.3.0